Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/Codrineye's Blueprint Compactor/Compactor manual.md

 Setting the pointer starts a block hider that hides all global variables that get defined ofter it.<br>
 Setting the compactor sends the recording string over to the compctor script for it to get processed and executed.

+If you're declairing a blueprint that loops at the end, you can use `{checkpoint.set}` to determine what value the `pointer` will be set to once it loops.
+You can use this in place of taking a substring to isolate your activation sequence.

 Once you execute the compactor, it'll stop the block hider when setting the caller_ID.
 This variable tells you who started the script.<br>
 This is a signal used by the compactor internally and tells you if there's any blueprint AI's active that you wouldn't want to be.